 We assess applicants based on the following criteria:

-- You have a master's degree in international arbitration or commercial dispute resolution (or you are currently studying towards a master's degree).
+- You have a master's degree in international arbitration or commercial dispute resolution or are currently enrolled in such a programme.

-- You have at least a couple of years of experience in international dispute resolution (work with an international law firm is an advantage).
+- You have gained experience in international dispute resolution, having worked as an associate for an international law firm is an asset.

-- You have demonstrated a strong interest in international arbitration and knowledge in the field (e.g. through participation in international arbitration “moot courts”).
+- You have demonstrated a strong interest in international arbitration and knowledge in the field, e.g. by participating in relevant moot courts.

 How to apply